TobiasKAndersen/wet-workshop/README.md

 **Case study data for Shahe Reservoir**

 For our case study, we will work with the Chinese Shahe reservoir.
-Yiu can access to the case study folder including files to configure a GOTM-WET model to Shahe Reservoir with QWET with lake specific hypsography and inflow and weather forcing as well as in-lake observations and files with calibrated parameters in the _Materials_ folder.
+You can access to the case study folder including files to configure a GOTM-WET model to Shahe Reservoir with QWET with lake specific hypsography and inflow and weather forcing as well as in-lake observations and files with calibrated parameters in the _Materials_ folder.

 **PyNCView**